 Job Duties for Freelance Concept Artist:

 As a concept artist, you will be required to essay many roles in your organisation, or in your work engagement.
-The term concept art is a relatively new designation popularized by artists working in the automobile and video games industries.
+The term concept art is a relatively new designation popularized by artists working in the automobile, video games and animation industries.
 Your duties as a concept artist will include:

 - Second to none concept skills